celo-org/docs/docs/developer-resources/using-mac.md

 ---
-title: Using Mac
+title: Celo Local Development Environment Using Mac
-description: Installation and development requirements for macOS
+description: How to set up a local development environment for Celo using Mac.
 ---

-Before building on Celo, you need to set up a development environment to make sure you have the proper tools to build an application.
-This setup includes a combination of general development tools, Celo specific tools, and mobile development tools.
+# Using Mac

+How to set up a local development environment for Celo using Mac.

 :::tip

 While many commands will be the same, you may need to follow the instructions for your specific OS when installing software.
 The Celo docs have some resources for [Windows development](/developer-guide/start/develop-on-windows).

 :::

+Before building on Celo, you need to set up a development environment to make sure you have the proper tools to build an application.
+This setup includes a combination of general development tools, Celo specific tools, and mobile development tools.

 ## Web2 Prerequisites